 Community patients were booked for a baseline visit at a local health centre, where informed consent was obtained, baseline questionnaires were administered and participants were randomised.
 Participants in the control group received usual clinical care (discharge planning with suggested activities, usually exercise therapy), and those in the intervention group received the GENIE intervention (in addition to usual clinical care).
 Block randomisation was used, a commonly used technique in clinical trial design that aims to reduce bias and achieve balance in the allocation of participants to treatment arms [21].
 To further reduce unconscious bias of the researcher, pre-prepared envelopes containing the possible combinations of group allocation (Group A- intervention or B- Control), were stored in a locked drawer on site at the health centre.

-This feasibility study was embedded in a larger study that aimed to implement and evaluate the use of the GENIE intervention tool in a Southampton Integrated COPD Service.
-[22]Participation in the present feasibility sub-study was optional, as it included a further questionnaire that may have added a burden to some participants.
+This feasibility study was a sub-study embedded in a larger feasibility study that aimed to implement and evaluate the use of the GENIE intervention tool in a Southampton Integrated COPD Service, to ascertain potential cost-effectiveness and patient benefit.
+The main outcomes of this larger study were social network diversification, healthcare utilisation, burden of disease, psychological outcomes and quality of life.
+In addition to the wider aim of assessing the feasibility of the GENIE intervention in an older population with COPD and of scaling this study up into a larger future study, the aims of the present sub-study included trying out an additional questionnaire to collect data on health behaviours (only these outcome data were analysed here), and developing process evaluation methods that could be used in a full-scale study, consistent with MRC guidance on process evaluation of complex interventions [22].
+In this feasibility study, process evaluation plays an important role to understand the practicability of the intervention and to make any necessary adaptations to its design and evaluation in a future full-scale study to evaluate the impact of GENIE on diet, and other health behaviours.
+Participation in the present feasibility sub-study was optional, as it included a further questionnaire that may have added a burden to some participants.
 In order to prevent biased selection, participation was offered on a first come first serve basis; in this way, the sub-group was also part of the randomisation process above.
 The sub-study aimed to recruit around 30 people to understand feasibility of the study and usability of the questionnaires.
 However, due to the large amount of detailed data collection required for the sub-study, after 22 patients had been interviewed, and in discussion with other members of the study team, it was deemed that sufficient data had been gathered.
 Figure 1 shows the CONSORT flow diagram, which also depicts the relationship between this study and the larger study.
 The CONSORT 2010 feasibility study checklist has been appended (see Additional file 1).

 A follow-up visit was booked approximately 3 months (12 weeks) from the day of the baseline visit.
 Participants were invited back, via letter and/or phone call, to attend the three-month follow-up visit at the local health centre.
 At this visit, questionnaires were administered to collect follow-up data.